Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: MU-MIMO Scheduling in the LTE-A UL

 We consider the problem of scheduling users in the frequency domain in a given scheduling interval.
-Let $\alpha_k, \;1\leq k\leq K$ denote the non-negative weight of the $k^{th}$ user which is an input to the scheduling algorithm and is updated using the output of the scheduling algorithm in every scheduling interval, say according to the proportional fairness rule \cite{Liu-Knightly-2003}.
+Let $\alpha_k>0, \;1\leq k\leq K$ denote the positive weight of the $k^{th}$ user which is an input to the scheduling algorithm and is updated using the output of the scheduling algorithm in every scheduling interval, say according to the proportional fairness rule \cite{Liu-Knightly-2003}.
 Letting $r_k$ denote the rate assigned to the $k^{th}$ user (in bits per N RBs), we consider the following weighted sum rate utility maximization problem,

-where the maximization is over the assignment of RBs, precoders and powers to the users \textbf{subject to:} \begin{itemize} \item \textbf{Decodability constraint:} The rates assigned to the scheduled users should be decodable by the base-station receiver.
-Notice that unlike SU-MIMO, MU-MIMO scheduling allows for multiple users to be assigned the same RB.
-As a result the rate that can be achieved for user $k$ need not be only a function of the RBs, precoders and powers assigned to the $k^{th}$ user but can also depend on those assigned to the other users as well. \item \textbf{One precoder and one power level per user:} Each scheduled user can be assigned any one precoding matrix from a finite codebook of such matrices $\Wc$.
-In addition, each scheduled user can transmit with only one power level (or power spectral density (PSD)) on all its assigned RBs.
-This PSD is implicitly determined by the number of RBs assigned to that user, i.e., the user divides its total power equally among all its assigned RBs.
+where the maximization is over the assignment of RBs and precoders to the users \textbf{subject to:}

+\textbf{Decodability constraint:} The rates assigned to the scheduled users should be decodable by the base-station receiver.
+Notice that unlike SU scheduling, MU scheduling allows for multiple users to be assigned the same RB.
+Thus, the rate that can be achieved for user $k$ need not be only a function of the RBs, precoders and powers assigned to the $k^{th}$ user but can also depend on those assigned to the other users.